 When I found that I needed help I called my supervisor and he got me to a mental health specialistwhich made a HUGE impact on my well-being.
 In the military, mental health issues are often ignored and stigmatized.
 Many members suffer in silence, which is the ultimate pain in my opinion.
 Having mental health issues was the worst pain I had.
 It felt like I had a headache and heartache all the time.
 I had trouble concentrating but when I got the professional help of the mental health officer, he eased my worries.
 That’s why I implore all of those who are suffering to not bottle it in.”

 If you are struggling and need help, reach out!
 Tell a friend, trusted colleague, or loved one.
 If you don’t have access to insurance or other traditional means of mental health care, visit www.giveanhour.org/military to find a provider near you.

 Founded in 2005 by Dr. Barbara Van Dahlen, Give an Hour® is a nonprofit organization dedicated to transforming mental health by building strong and healthy individuals and communities.
 We provide no-cost counseling through a network of volunteer mental health professionals and empower community through collaborative programs, peer support and educational opportunities that benefit both clients and providers.
-Our efforts focus on military members, veterans and their loved ones; opioid addiction prevention; and those affected by mass gun violence and interpersonal violence.
+Our efforts focus on people impacted by military service, mass violence, the opioid epidemic, and interpersonal violence.